The Story of Turkey's Magical Euro 2008

 The game certainly reflected those sentiments, as Croatia dominated possession, shots, and offensive actions throughout the game.
 Despite this, Turkey held them at arm's length and forced extra time.
 The game continued in this vein, with Croatia pushing back the Turkish side until they could fire a shot at replacement goalkeeper Rustu Recber, who had made a couple of outstanding saves in normal time.

-What is more, they had by far the cooler heads in the shootout, scoring all four they stepped to, while now legendary midfielders Modric and Rakitic missing the target completely.
+What is more, they had by far the cooler heads in the shootout, scoring all four they stepped to, while modern day legends Modric and Ivan Rakitic missed the target completely.
 The final kick came to Mladen Petric, who saw it saved by Rustu in goal, completing his redemption arc, and in the process, send Turkey to their first ever Euro semi final.

 “I knew we’d win (the shootout),” reflected Kazim-Richards.
 “Because we broke their hearts.
 They just dropped to the floor (after the goal).”